carenaudo/Menipy/CODEXLOG.md

 **Summary:** Implemented `find_contours` in `segmentation.py` and updated `MainWindow` to draw contour overlays using `QPainterPath`.
 Added a "Save Annotated Image" action and method that render the scene to a file.
 Extended processing and GUI tests to cover these new capabilities.

+## Entry 8 - Calibration Dialog

+**Task:** Continue with the plan by adding calibration features to allow setting pixel-to-millimeter scaling from a reference line in the image.

+**Summary:** Implemented an interactive `CalibrationDialog` that lets the user draw a line on the image and enter its real-world length.
+The dialog computes pixels-per-millimeter using `calibrate_from_points` from updated `utils.calibration`.
+The main window now launches this dialog via the Tools menu.
+Utility functions for conversions were added along with new tests.